Analysis of the subsolar-mass black hole candidate SSM200308 from the second part of the third observing run of Advanced LIGO-Virgo: Introduction

 In this work, we further investigate one of these SSM triggers, the candidate event observed on March 8th 2020 $-$referred here as SSM200308$-$ reported in Table~\ref{table:search}.
 With a FAR of 1 per 5 years, SSM200308 is the most significant candidate of the search, found by \texttt{GstLAL} \cite{Cannon:2020qnf} in coincidence in both LIGO Hanford and LIGO Livingston detectors.
 Even though SSM200308 did not generate a trigger in Virgo with a signal-to-noise ratio (SNR) above the single detector threshold, Virgo was taking data at that time, which we will include in the parameter estimation (PE).
-We perform a follow-up of this candidate and analyze the data in detail, performing a careful PE of the signal.
+We perform a follow-up of this candidate and analyze the data in detail, performing a PE of the signal.
 As a by-product, the PE allows us to infer the probability that the source of SSM200308 has SSM components, if one assumes that the signal comes from a binary black hole merger event.\\

 The goal of this work is not to claim the detection of SSM black holes by the LVK collaboration.
 The possibility that the candidate is not of astrophysical origin but induced by environmental or instrumental noise cannot be excluded.
-Given the expected increase in sensitivity of future observing runs, this work aims to show that a proper PE on such long duration and low mass signals can be performed, by using Reduced Order Quadrature (ROQ) methods~\cite{Smith:2016qas}, in preparation for O4, O5, and subsequent SSM BH searches.
+Given the expected increase in sensitivity of future observing runs, it is important to be prepared to analyze challenging SSM signals for O4, O5, and subsequent SSM BH searches.
+While Ref.~\cite{Wolfe:2023yuu} explored how to do PE on zero-noise SSM injections using Relative Binning methods~\cite{Cornish:2021lje, Zackay:2018qdy}, the present paper aims to show that a proper PE on such long duration and low mass signals can be performed in real GW data, using Reduced Order Quadrature (ROQ) methods~\cite{Smith:2016qas}.

 This paper is organized as follows.
 In Section 2, we describe the method used to perform the PE.
 In Section 3, we present the inferred properties of the source.
 In Section 4, we present the tests carried out to assess the significance of the candidate and investigate the potential nature of the source of SSM200308 before concluding in Section 5.